sarves/docs/_ta/index.md

   * வேண்டு / _veṇṭu_ “must”
   * முடியும் / _muṭiyum_ “can” (lemma முடி _muṭi_): modal auxiliary, follows the infinitive of the main verb

-## Syntax

-* Core arguments are marked by the morphological cases nominative (subject) and accusative (object).
-  Core arguments are bare noun phrases without postpositions.
-* Subjects have the following characteristics:
-  * Case marking: Subjects occur in nominative case without adpositions.
-  * Passivization: Subjects are suppressed when verbs are passivized.
+* Passivisation: Subjects are suppressed when verbs are passivized.
-* Objects have the following characteristics:
-  * Case marking: Objects occur in accusative case without adpositions.
-  * Passivization: Objects become (non-expletive) subjects when verbs are passivized.
-* Bare nominal arguments (i.e., verb-licensed dependents) in the dative case are not considered core arguments.
-They are attached as `obl:arg`.
-* Prepositional arguments (i.e., verb-licensed dependents) are not considered core arguments.
-They are attached as `obl:arg`.

-Tamil uses 4 relation subtypes:
+Tamil uses the following relation subtypes:
 * `advmod:emph` for adverbials emphasizing noun phrases
 * `compound:prt` to attach verbal particles to verbs
 * `nsubj:pass` for nominal subjects in passive clauses